There are so many things parents need to protect their children from. Pornography is one of them. But how do you talk to kids about pornography?

 Open the discussion to questions and be sure to answer all questions asked.
 This is not a time to be shy.
 It can be awkward and uncomfortable.
 But this also lets your child know they can talk to you about anything.

 Allowing open and honest conversations about sex and pornography will only help your child.
 When you talk to kids about pornography know that you are not alone.
 There are many resources available to help you.
 This video is a good one to get the conversation started.

 Did this help you know how to talk to your kids about pornography?
-Share it with your friends on Pinterest!
+Share it to help other parents on Pinterest!